-- Applicant student's full name
+- i.
+Applicant Students Full Name

-- Match the name used in the application

-- Contain a photograph of the applicant
+- ii.
+Contain a photograph of the applicant

-- Be an original document
+- iii.
+Be an original document

-- Be current and valid (expired documents are not acceptable)
+- iv.
+Be Current and valid: expired documents are not acceptable

+- v.
+Match the name used in the application

+- a.
+If the name has changed, supporting documentation including but not limited to a marriage certificate, court approval documentation, or related documents are required.

 - 5. High School or Equivalent Verification Documents: Applicants must demonstrate that they meet the High School requirements.
 The school considers a high school diploma, high school transcripts, GED certificate, GED transcript or high school equivalency certificate valid if granted by a high school or agency/program accredited or recognized by a state department of education (e.g. The State of Virginia Department of Education).